wbotelhos/blog/content/articles/i18n-with-phoenix.md

 > But wait!
 If it's a template, not a key, why do I need to supply a value for it?
 Ok, it's confusing, hold on a second...

 If a `msgid` has no `msgstr`, the template itself is used, it works like a default.
 You can think like this: `msgid` is the key, and `msgstr` is the value, but if the `msgstr` is empty then we'll use the key as the value.
 To be clear, another file for another language will use the same `msgid` with other `msgstr`.
-In the final, it's nice to use in this way because you refer to a string as a key instead of a key that can have any value inside there that you'll need to open the translation file to discover.
+In the final, it's nice to use it this way because you refer to a string as a key instead of a key that can have any value inside there that you'll need to open the translation file to discover.

 ## Merging Files